Message from the President

 What are the borders of the Tobacco-Free environment?

-Tobacco use is prohibited on all University of Mount Olive premises within the boundaries from public sidewalks or property lines on the edge of each of the college’s campuses, properties and leased spaces.
-This includes all buildings, walkways, sidewalks, parking lots and garages, on-campus roads and driveways, grounds, on-campus bus stops and shelters, exterior open spaces, sports venues and personal and college vehicles in these areas.
+Tobacco use is prohibited on all University of Mount Olive premises within the boundaries from public sidewalks or property lines on the edge of each of the University’s campuses, properties and leased spaces.
+This includes all buildings, walkways, sidewalks, parking lots and garages, on-campus roads and driveways, grounds, on-campus bus stops and shelters, exterior open spaces, sports venues and personal and university vehicles in these areas.
 There will no longer be designated smoking areas.
-Tobacco use is prohibited in any vehicle owned by University of Mount Olive.
+Tobacco use is prohibited in any vehicle owned by the University of Mount Olive.

 Can I smoke or use Tobacco in my vehicle while on campus?

-No. The policy prohibits tobacco use in personal vehicles while on any of University of Mount Olive’s property.
+No. The policy prohibits tobacco use in personal vehicles while on any of the University of Mount Olive’s property.

 Can I get help to quit?

 Yes.
 A study completed by the Centers for Disease Control and Prevention, Management of Nicotine Addiction notes that 70% of current smokers want to quit smoking.
-With that in mind, University of Mount Olive offers free tobacco cessation counseling through its Employee Assistance and Student Assistance programs.
+With that in mind, the University of Mount Olive offers free tobacco cessation counseling through its Employee Assistance and Student Assistance programs.
 Click here for scheduled programming.

 How will the Tobacco-Free Policy be enforced?